 Tax Benefits of Donating a Car

-Donating your old car, truck, van or other vehicle to charity is perhaps the largest single charitable contribution you may give in your lifetime.
-Your motivation may be an act of convenience or benevolence, either way it’s important to be assured that you could obtain the maximum tax deduction allowed.
+The Donate-a-Car Program wants to reassure donors that because the proceeds of their donations will help fund non-profit organization’s missions, this charitable contribution will make them eligible to claim a tax deduction.
+Your motivation may be an act of convenience or benevolence, either way it’s important to be assured that you could obtain the maximum tax credit allowed.

 The tax law that took effect back in January of 2005 has helped make things less confusing.
 Because of the IRS, car donation is now less complicated in determining your cars value.
 Before 2005, tax benefits of donating a car were based on inflated book values, which tend to get less reliable as the car becomes older.
 With this new law, the amount you can deduct for your vehicle donation is precisely related to the amount it sells for.